cameraui/sdk/go/docs/api/storage.md

 	func (ds *DeviceStorage) SetValue(key string, value any) error

 SetValue sets a configuration value.
-A nil value deletes the key.
+A nil value resets the key to its schema default, or deletes it when the schema has none.
 Only processes if a schema exists for the key.
 When the schema has Store=true the call blocks until the write is durable and returns its error; values outside the storable domain are rejected and the previous value kept.
 OnSet\(newValue, oldValue\) fires detached after the persist.

 <a name="DeviceStorage.SubmitValue"></a>
 ### func \(\*DeviceStorage\) SubmitValue